 Laurie Heath was one of the original members of the New Seekers.
 A talented all-rounder, he could sing, play guitar, dance and act.
 He was also a keen songwriter and two of his songs appeared on the New Seekers' first album - Not As Good As the Real Thing (on which he sang the lead vocal) and Zarzis (which was also used as the B-side of the New Seekers' first single Meet My Lord).
-Another of his songs, Roundelay, was used on the New Seekers' second album, Keith Potger and the New Seekers.
+Another of his songs, Roundelay, was used on the New Seekers' second album, Keith Potger & The New Seekers.
 By this time Laurie had already left the group.

 Laurie Heath (far right)